JackieLi565/me/src/md/buffered-vs-unbuffered-channels.md

 ---
-title: Unbuffered vs Channels
+title: Unbuffered vs Buffered Channels
-description:
+description: The difference between unbuffered and buffered channels and how using an unbuffered channel can sometimes hurt the applications we build.
 publish: March 3, 2024
 ttr: 5
 tags: ["Go", "Channels", "Concurrency"]